dss99911/kotlin-simple-architecture/README.md

 This supports to call multiple api at once.
 - no need to make new API for specific client requirements.
-- support to use response of previous API as a request parameter. (check here)
+- support to use response of previous API as a request parameter.

 common